 H.R.
-4644 would authorize the appropriation of \$23 million in 2021 to promote stability, free elections, civil society, and democratic governance in Libya.
-Assuming appropriation of the specified amount, CBO estimates that providing such assistance would cost \$17 million over the 2021-2025 period.
-The remainder would be spent after 2025.
+1228 would authorize the appropriation of \$30 million in 2022 to promote stability, free elections, civil society, and democratic governance in Libya; the same amount was appropriated for those purposes in 2021.
+Assuming appropriation of the specified amount, CBO estimates that providing such assistance would cost \$26 million over the 2021-2026 period.
+The remainder would be spent after 2026.

-The bill also would require the Administration to provide several reports to the Congress on sanctions, the conflict in Libya, and related matters.
-On the basis of information about similar requirements, CBO estimates that providing the required reports would cost the department \$1 million.
-In total, CBO estimates that implementing the bill would cost \$18 million over the 2020-2025 period.
+The bill would require the Administration to provide several reports to the Congress on sanctions, the conflict in Libya, and related matters.
+On the basis of information about similar requirements, CBO estimates that providing the required reports would cost \$1 million.
+H.R.
+1228 also would authorize the Department of State to expand educational and cultural programs with Libya.
+On the basis of information about the costs of existing exchange programs and assistance to Libya, CBO estimates that implementing that provision would cost less than \$500,000 each year and a total of \$1 million over the 2021- 2026 period.

+In total, CBO estimates that implementing the bill would cost \$28 million over the 2021-2026 period.
 Such spending would be subject to the availability of appropriated funds.

 Finally, the bill would require the President to impose sanctions on foreign persons who threaten the peace and stability of Libya or who commit gross violations of human rights in that country.
-That authority would expire on December 31, 2024.
+That requirement would expire on December 31, 2026.
 Those sanctions would deny affected people entry into the United States.
 CBO estimates that the provision would increase the number of people who would be denied visas by the Department of State.
 Most visa fees are retained by the department and spent without further appropriation, but some fees are deposited in the Treasury as revenues.
-Denying foreign nationals entry into the

-United States also would reduce direct spending on certain federal benefits for which they are eligible, such as emergency Medicaid or federal subsidies for health insurance.
+Denying foreign nationals entry into the United States also would reduce direct spending on certain federal benefits for which they are eligible, such as emergency Medicaid or federal subsidies for health insurance.